 Laparoscopy

-The doctor can look directly at the uterus, ovaries, fallopian tubes, and nearby organs to detect abnormalities with a laparoscope.
+Our fertility specialists can look directly at the entire reproductive apparatus using laparoscopy.
+Uterus irregularities and obstructions within the ovaries, fallopian tubes, and nearby organs can all be identified with a laparoscope.

-During the procedure, which lasts between 30 and 45 minutes, the abdomen will be inflated with gas to gently push the organs away from the abdominal wall so they may be observed.
+During a laparoscopic procedure, which lasts between 30 and 45 minutes, the abdomen will be inflated with gas to gently push the organs away from the abdominal wall so they may be observed.

 After inflating, the doctor will insert the laparoscope into the incisions and be able to view the interior of the pelvic cavity via a video screen transmitting the images from the camera.

+Laparoscopy diagnosis and treatment can often be performed during the same procedure.
 If the doctor concludes that any problems detected can be corrected, they may then use small surgical instruments through the laparoscope to remove scar tissue, fibroids, or endometrial tissue that is incorrectly implanted outside the uterus.
-These can be removed by cutting the tissue or through a laser beam or electric current.
+These can be removed by cutting the tissue, using a laser beam, or applying an electric current.

 A female pelvic laparoscopy is often recommended when other diagnostic tests, like an X-ray or an ultrasound, cannot confirm the cause of a condition.

-• Find the cause of pain in the pelvic and abdominal regions
+• To identify the cause of pain in the pelvic and abdominal regions.

-• Detect and treat suspicious cysts, growths, and abnormal tissue.
+• To detect and treat suspicious cysts, growths, and abnormal tissue.

-• Look for blockage of the fallopian tubes or other causes of infertility
+• To look for blockage of the fallopian tubes or other causes of infertility.

 Though surgical treatments are often recommended for patients experiencing symptoms of medical abnormalities, laparoscopic procedures have been credited with delivering impressive outcomes for patients whose fertility doesn’t have an immediately obvious cause.